albertoalcolea/dbhelpers/README.md

         cursor = conn.cursor()
         ...

-Or create a custom connection class with default parameters:
+Or create a custom connection class with your default parameters:

     from dbhelpers import MySQLdbConnection